 Sleeping Pad R-Value: How Much Do You Need?

 A critical spec in comparing sleeping pads is R-value, or how much insulation a pad provides from the ground.
-Don’t underestimate R-value: using an uninsulated or too lightly insulated pad even in cool temperatures can make you quite cold throughout the night.
+Don’t underestimate R-value: Using an uninsulated or too lightly insulated pad, even in cool temperatures, can make you quite cold throughout the night.
 And even a warm and thick sleeping bag won’t save you because your body compresses the insulation along the bottom of the bag, thereby letting cold air up and compromising its ability to keep you warm.
-To combat this from happening, you’ll need a sleeping pad that offers an appropriate level of protection from the cold ground.
+To prevent this from happening, you’ll need a sleeping pad that offers an appropriate level of protection from the cold ground.

 Sleeping pad (dog sleeping on Therm-a-Rest XTherm)